,

 The QR code scam is fundamentally a phishing attack delivered through a new vector.
 Rather than sending a suspicious link in an email — which years of security awareness training have taught many people to treat with caution — the QR code scam presents the same malicious destination in a format that bypasses both human vigilance and many technical security filters.
 Because QR codes appear as images rather than clickable links, they evade many email security scanning tools that would otherwise detect and block phishing URLs.
 And because people have developed deep habitual trust in QR codes encountered in physical environments, the psychological barriers that might otherwise slow a potential victim’s response are significantly reduced.

 Research indicates that while 69% of people can identify a bad URL in a traditional phishing email, only 39% can spot a malicious QR code.
-This gap in awareness is precisely what the QR code scam exploits — and it explains why this attack vector has grown so dramatically in recent years as criminals seek methods that bypass the security training people have received about traditional phishing threats.
+This gap in awareness is precisely what the QR code scam exploits — and it explains why this attack vector has grown so dramatically as criminals seek methods that bypass the security training people have received about traditional phishing threats.
+The same brand-impersonation playbook is documented in our imposter scam warning signs guide.

 Step 1: Creating the Malicious QR Code